Three Notch Road

 Historic military road in Alabama and Florida, U.S.

-Three Notch Road is a 233 mi historic road mostly in the US state of Alabama that runs from Pensacola, Florida, to Fort Mitchell in Russell County, Alabama.
+Three Notch Road was a 233 mi historic road mostly in the US state of Alabama that ran from Pensacola, Florida, to Fort Mitchell in Russell County, Alabama.
+U.S. Route 29 in Alabama generally follows the route of the original road.

 History

 The road was built by the US military in 1824.
-It started at Fort Barrancas in Pensacola, Florida, and ended at Fort Mitchell, Alabama.
-Letters exchanged between Quartermaster General Thomas Jesup and the Assistant Quartermaster General in Pensacola, Captain Daniel E. Burch, indicate its origin: in June, Burch recommends the construction of a wagon trail, and in September Jesup gives him the authority to start surveying, after he finishes the survey for the Federal Road (the part between Pensacola and St. Augustine, Florida) that opened up the lands of the Creek people.
+It started at Fort Barrancas in Pensacola, Florida, and ended at Fort Mitchell, Alabama, near present-day Columbus, Georgia.
+Letters exchanged between Quartermaster General Thomas Jesup and the Assistant Quartermaster General in Pensacola, Captain Daniel E. Burch, indicate its origin: in June, Burch recommended the construction of a wagon trail, and in September Jesup gave him the authority to start surveying after he finished the survey for the Federal Road that opened up the lands of the Creek people.

-The road was later designated as part of U.S. Road No. 6, and the name "Three Notch Road" has various origins; one is that Burch, as he was surveying, would cut sets of three notches in trees along the route for his crew to follow.
+The military road was called Road No. 6 in official reports, but locally was called "Three Notch Road" because the route was marked by three notches cut in trees along the way.
 The route was finished in 1824, and cost $1,130 to build (over $31,000 as of 2021); it generally follows the sandy ridge that divides the watershed of the Conecuh River (to the northwest) from that of the Yellow River and the Pea River to the southeast.

 The road was built for a military purpose.
 The United States Department of War, led by John C. Calhoun, funded it as a "military emergency measure": U.S. Army troops had to supply Fort Mitchell (which protected settlers) overland, through the homeland of the Creek Indians, since the Chattahoochee River was not yet navigable for steamboats.
 It soon became the way for many settlers to reach that part of Alabama.